Minnesota's second-largest health care data breach hits Children's, other providers

 Patients from at least four different health care providers in the state — Children's, Allina Health, Regions Hospital and Gillette Children's Specialty Healthcare — have been getting notifications in the mail this month saying their or their children's data may have been pilfered at an outside company called Blackbaud that works for the hospitals' charitable foundations.
 Nationally, more than 3 million people are affected by the breach, which Blackbaud discovered in May.

 That alone constitutes the second-largest health data breach in the state, according to records maintained by the federal Office for Civil Rights.
-On Wednesday morning, a spokesman for Regions Hospital in St. Paul confirmed that notification letters are being sent to 52,795 of its patients.
-It’s not yet clear how many patients from Allina or Gillette are affected.
+On Wednesday morning, a spokesman for Regions Hospital in St. Paul confirmed that breach notification letters are being sent to 52,795 patients, and Gillette confirmed it sent 1,766 such letters.
+It's not yet clear how many patients from Allina are affected.

-Also in Minnesota, Minneapolis-based bone-marrow transplant registry company Be The Match is notifying patients of the breach.
+Also in Minnesota, Minneapolis-based bone-marrow transplant registry company Be The Match notified donors of the breach in a letter dated Aug.
+11.

+The largest health care data breach reported by a Minnesota company happened last year, when Optum360 — a division of Minnetonka-based insurer and services provider UnitedHealth Group — disclosed that records on 11.5 million people were exposed.

 Across the nation, dozens of charities and hospitals whose data was stored on Blackbaud computers have reported breaches to more than 3.4 million donors and patients, according to a tally compiled by an independent researcher at the website, www.databreaches.net.